google/ExoPlayer/docs/hello-world.md

 ## Creating the player ##

-You can create an `ExoPlayer` instance using `SimpleExoPlayer.Builder`, which provides a range of customization options.
+You can create an `ExoPlayer` instance using `ExoPlayer.Builder`, which provides a range of customization options.
 The code below is the simplest example of creating an instance.

 ~~~
-SimpleExoPlayer player = new SimpleExoPlayer.Builder(context).build();
+SimpleExoPlayer player = new ExoPlayer.Builder(context).build();
 ~~~
 {: .language-java}